 On receiving the Best Oral Award

-Thank you very much for the prestigious Best Oral Award at the 37th Annual Meeting of the Japanese Pharmacokinetics Society.
-I would like to express my sincere gratitude to the selection committee members and all the people involved in the Japanese Pharmacokinetics Society.
+I am very honored to receive the prestigious Best Oral Award at the 37th Annual Meeting of the Japanese Pharmacokinetic Society.
+I would like to express my sincere gratitude to the judges and all the people involved in the Japanese Pharmacokinetics Society.

 Recently, research and development of antibody-drug conjugates (ADCs) have been actively conducted.
 ADCs are antibody-drug conjugates consisting of a monoclonal antibody, a highly toxic drug (payload) and a linker, which enable drug delivery specifically to target cells.
 ADCs are antibody drugs that enable target cell-specific drug delivery.
 The administered ADCs bind to antigens on the cell surface and are internalized into cells via endocytosis.
 The detailed mechanism of the intracellular fate of ADCs has not been fully elucidated, as it varies depending on the antibody, payload, and linker moiety.